Zixi52/SuperArrayTesterBasic/README.md

 6. PASS Test get/set
 ```

-The SuperArrayException tester must be completed by you to verify your exceptions happen when appropriate.
+The `SuperArrayExceptionTester.java` tester must be completed by you to verify your exceptions happen when appropriate.